The Golden Eagle Danube Express - Treasures of Eastern Europe

 Day 14 - Budapest

-Following breakfast you will be transferred to the airport for onward flight departures.
+Following breakfast you will be transferred to the airport for onward departure transfers.
 There is also an option to extend your stay in Budapest for additional nights to explore more of this fascinating city.

 Train and Hotel Accommodations

 Hotel accommodation is at the Four Seasons Hotel Gresham Palace, Budapest and Four Seasons Hotel, Prague.

 Accommodations aboard the Golden Eagle Danube Express are available in Heritage Class and Deluxe Class.
 Heritage cabins are 33 square foot private compartments that include a full length couch for daytime seating (converting into an upper and lower berth in the evening), a large picture window, clothes hanging storage and power outlets, and remote controlled air-conditioning.
 Toilet and shower facilities are located at opposite ends of the Heritage cars.
 Deluxe cabins are 83 square foot private compartments that include a private en suite bathroom with cubicle shower, two armchairs and a free standing chair for daytime seating (converting to two beds for the evening), a large picture window, full length wardrobe and power outlets, and remote controlled air-conditioning.